ntu-aris/caric/index.md

 # 3. How to particate?

 ## 3.1.
 Procedure

-The challenge results will be reported in the CDC 2023 Workshop on *Autonomous Unmanned Systems Technologies and Applications*.
+The results will be announced at the CDC 2023 Workshop on *Autonomous Unmanned Systems Technologies and Applications*.
 The procedure is as follows:

 * Sign up for the challenge via the following [form](https://docs.google.com/forms/d/e/1FAIpQLSfpaBQUJmdi6etYXH5t0bj7R-TWuU_11-lUlEfKzcUrz9Cdyw/viewform).
 * Read through the description of CARIC software stacks in the the remaining of this website.
-Do notice the [rules](#61-ground-rules) on the CARI schems.
+Do notice the [rules](#61-ground-rules) on the CARI schemes.
 * Send your code to Dr. Thien-Minh Nguyen via **thienminh.npn@ieee.org**.
 The implementation can be in python, C++ or docker executable.
 * The submitted method will be evaluated by the organizers with the [same scenarios included in the package](#52-inspection-scenarios), however the following parameters will be different:
   * The unit's starting positions.